-The Shaw Sheet is an online current affairs magazine which is published every Thursday.
+The Shaw Sheet is an online current affairs magazine which is now published on the first Thursday of each calendar month.
 It has no political affiliation but seeks to bring out angles and ideas which have not been pursued elsewhere.
 We do not provide any facility for online comments but may, where we think it appropriate, publish readers’ letters.
 These should be emailed to us, giving name and address.
 The address will not be published but is for our own records.

 The Shaw Sheet is published by Shaw Sheet Publications Ltd, UK Company number 9404021, 20-22 Wenlock Road, London N1 7GU and contact details are as follows:

 John Watson previously led the tax department at a City law firm.

 Robert Kilconner: descendent of an Anglo-Irish family now living in Islington.

 Chin Chin as in “cheers”, not as in China.

 Neil Dunlop: much-travelled geeky oilman naturalist now enhancing garden and home.